S&P 500 Stock Price Prediction Using Technical, Fundamental and Text Data: Data Selection and Preprocessing

 Apart from the numerical data, one important feature of our study is the utilization of text data pertaining to news items.
 There are several newspaper websites such as Financial Times and Thomson Reuters that provide Application Programming Interface (API) access to their database.
 We chose the New York Times (NYT) Application Programming Interface (API), as for now it provides free access to all historical data, and the data are carefully annotated.
 The NYT data include the title, the author, the publication time, the type of article, the annotated related organization and person, and the abstract and first paragraph of the article.
 We selected the period from January 2000 to December 2019, which included 3.2 million collected articles, to align with our numerical datasets.
 In Table~\ref{text_keyword_example}, we chose several key variables to show an example of the structure of the text data.
 Also, Figure~\ref{NYT_monthly_summary} shows the NYT article monthly inflow by category for the 20-year period.\\

 To link these news articles related to each specific stock to the rest of our data, we used the keywords annotated by the NYT database along with text processing techniques to classify which stocks an article refers to.
 Note that we do not have a direct matching from the S\&P 500 stock tickers to the related keywords mentioned.
 Furthermore, the company names and the NYT keywords are not in a standard form, having many different expressions for the same thing, while the same entities have different expressions in terms of grammar and semantics.
-Thus, we established a connection between them by first normalizing the NYT keywords and the tickers' company name, then matching them by calculating edit distance similarity and the cosine similarity of word embeddings.\\
+Thus we established a connection between them by first normalizing the NYT keywords and the tickers' company names, then matching them by calculating first edit distance similarity and next cosine similarity of word embeddings.\\

 The edit distance is measured by the minimum number of operations needed to convert one string to another.
 In our preprocessing of strings, we made all characters lowercase (except for capitalizing the first letter of each word), cleaned all symbols and punctuations, and tightened the space between words to exactly one space.
 Then we set up decision rules using regular expressions to substitute one common word for words of similar meaning.
 For example, we replaced words like "corporation", "incorporated", and "company" with the "inc" symbol.
 We included as many replacement rules as possible to account for special cases and common synonyms.
 We then used the Longest Common Subsequence \cite{hirschberg1977algorithms} metric, which only allows for insertion and deletion operations, and outputs the length of the longest common subsequence after insertion and deletion, to calculate the similarity between the ticker company names and the NYT organization keywords.
-We scaled the LCS length into percentages relative to the original string lengths for comparison.\\
+We scaled the LCS length into percentages relative to the original string lengths for comparison.
+The portion with highest similarity was then sent to the word embedding steps, as embedding distance calculation takes more computation time.\\